FotiadisM/dotfiles/README.md

 </p>

 My dotfiles
-Feel free to copy anything you want.
+Feel free to use anything you want.
-I also recommend checking out [this](https://www.atlassian.com/git/tutorials/dotfiles) article, for managing dotfiles.
+I highly recommend using [GNU Stow](https://www.gnu.org/software/stow/) for managing your dotfiles.
+Using a git bare repository gets very mess.